 "In that night was Belshazzar the king of the Chaldeans slain.
-And Darius the Median took the kingdom, being about threescore and two years old."
-Verses 30, 31.
+And Darius the Median took, the kingdom, being about threescore and two years old."
+Daniel 5: 30, 31.

-NOTE-It was in 538 BC, in the reign of Nebuchadnezzar's grandson and sixty-eight years after the utterance of this prophecy, that Babylon was overthrown by the Medes and Persians.
+It was in 538 BC, in the reign of Nebuchadnezzar's grandson and sixty-eight years after the utterance of Jeremiah's prophecy, that Babylon was overthrown by the Medes and Persians.
 Two years later, or exactly seventy years after the prophecy was given, Cyrus issued his decree liberating the remnant of Israel.

-14. By what metal was the Medo-Persian Empire represented in the image?
+14. By what metal was the Medo-Persian empire represented in the image?

-"His breast and his arms of silver."
-Daniel 2:32.
+"This image's breast and his arms of silver."
+Daniel 2: 32.

-NOTE-As the metal gold most accurately symbolized Babylon, so history reveals the appropriateness of silver as a type of the second world empire.
+As the metal gold most accurately symbolized Babylon, so history reveals the appropriateness of silver as a type of the second world empire.
 Silver was the principal adornment of the Persian warriors.
-Silver was the standard of exchange in the days of this empire, as, until recently, a gold standard was in universal use for modern international commerce.
+More significant still, silver was the standard of exchange in the days of this empire, just as, until recently, a gold standard was in universal use for modern international commerce.